bsmirks/bsmirks/README.md

 > O Nobly Born, if thou dost all these things, thy Wizardhood shall surely come upon thee; but not of a sudden, and not until after thy arrogant Mind hath more than half Forgotten that such was its Aim.
 For know this --- you may not by thyself in Pride claim the Mantle of Wizardry; that way lies only Bogosity without End.
 >
 > Rather must you Become, and Become, and Become, until Hackers respect thy Power, and other Wizards hail thee as a Brother or Sister in Wisdom, and you wake up and realize that the Mantle hath lain unknown upon thy Shoulders since you knew not when.

-If you ask yourself, "what is the path towards wizardhood?", please read the [Loginataka](http://catb.org/~esr/faqs/loginataka.html), one of the sacred texts.